wak-sudo/EnigmaSharpCLI/README.md

 ```
 ## How to build

-Build using Visual Studio and netcoreapp3.1.
+Build using Visual Studio and .NET Core 3.1.

 ### Dependencies